Burkina Faso v Gabon

 Post update

-Attempt missed.
-Jim Allevinah (Gabon) header from the centre of the box is close, but misses to the left.
-Assisted by Lloyd Palun.

-Corner, Gabon.
-Conceded by Adama Guira.
+Corner, Burkina Faso.
+Conceded by Bruno Ecuele Manga.

-Attempt blocked.
-Guélor Kanga (Gabon) right footed shot from a difficult angle and long range on the left is blocked.
-Assisted by Jim Allevinah.

 Match report to follow.